OneBadUnit/AEGIS/docs/AEGIS_AI_HANDOFF_SOP.md

 ### Front-Page Quality Tuning

-The consensus score thresholds (`FRONT_PAGE` at 0.80, etc.) and keyword boost lists are tuned for the current source set.
+The consensus score thresholds (`confirmed` at 0.70, `elevated` at 0.45, `monitored` at 0.20) and keyword boost lists are tuned for the current source set.
 Adding more sources or changing the curated 15 may require recalibrating boost weights and tier thresholds.

 ### Narrative Drift Detection